-ICC offers two residence hall living areas that are available for students in the Fall and Spring semesters.

-The Captain's Quarters provides housing for 200 students in suite-style rooms.
+ICC offers two Student Housing options that are available for students in the Fall and Spring semesters.
+The Captain's Quarters provides housing for 200 students.
 Student residents are provided with a desk and chair, a twin bed, a nightstand, and individual closet space.
-A card-operated laundry facility is located on the first floor
+A card-operated laundry facility is located on the first floor.